Azure/azure-devops-cli-extension/doc/elm_migrations_tsg.md

 **Fix:**
 1. Run `az login` (AAD) or `az devops login` (PAT).
-2. Ensure the token/account has permission to the ELM service.
+2. Ensure the token/account has permission to the organization.
-3. Verify `--org` points to the correct ELM URL.
+3. Verify `--org` points to the correct Azure DevOps org URL.

 ### 404 Not Found

 **Symptom:** `Request failed with status 404`.

 **Fix:**
-1. Verify the ELM base URL is correct (e.g., `https://elm.contoso.com/elmo1`).
+1. Verify `--org` is correct (e.g., `https://dev.azure.com/myorg`).
-2. Verify the `--repository-id` is a valid GUID that exists in the ELM service.
+2. Verify the `--repository-id` is a valid GUID that exists in the organization.

 ### 400 Bad Request